Vaccine solutions to expand protection against a global threat

 With vaccine development resources mostly concentrated within a limited number of vaccine manufacturers in high-income countries, preparedness needs for both annual and pandemic influenza are frequently left unmet in low-income countries.
 These low-resource countries are often unable to afford or access critical vaccines that can help them prevent the spread of the disease within their own communities, as well as to the rest of the world.
 With a gap of several billion courses between today’s influenza vaccine production capacity and what is needed to protect the global population, global health leaders recognize that the participation of many vaccine suppliers is vital to meeting needs for annual and pandemic influenza control worldwide.
 Supporting the ability of additional manufacturers to enter the market and produce high-quality, lifesaving influenza vaccines at lower cost will play an important role to this end.

 We are supporting countries with the potential to supply safe and effective influenza vaccines that can be affordable and accessible to populations for annual immunization as well as in a future pandemic.
-Through a cooperative agreement with the US Department of Health and Human Services, PATH is helping to improve sustainable influenza vaccine production capacity by supporting vaccine manufacturers in Vietnam, Serbia, and Romania.
+Through a cooperative agreement with the US Department of Health and Human Services, PATH is helping to improve sustainable influenza vaccine production capacity by supporting vaccine manufacturers in Brazil, China, India, Serbia, and Vietnam.
 This project is an important step toward increasing local and regional seasonal influenza vaccine supplies and improving real-time response in an influenza pandemic.

 - Advancing New Technologies Against a Global Threat fact sheet